linzjs/linz/docs/defaults.rst

 The script objects can contain an additional ``inHead`` boolean option to optionally load the script in the head tag.

+You can also supply a ``content`` property, which if provided, will add the value of the ``content`` property within the script open and close tags.

 styles
 -------